Rain36522/push_swap/README.md

 This is my push_swap project from 42 school.

-In this project, we need to sort a stack of numbers using only a few commands.
+In this project, we need to sort a stack of numbers using only a few commands and two stacks.

 ## Main